Neuroimaging: History

-The first chapter of the history of neuroimaging traces back to the Italian neuroscientist Angelo Mosso who invented the 'human circulation balance', which could non-invasively measure the redistribution of blood during emotional and intellectual activity.
+The early beginnings in the history of neuroimaging trace back to the Italian neuroscientist Angelo Mosso who invented the 'human circulation balance', which could non-invasively measure the redistribution of blood during emotional and intellectual activity.

 In 1918, the American neurosurgeon Walter Dandy introduced the technique of ventriculography.
-X-ray images of the ventricular system within the brain were obtained by injection of filtered air directly into one or both lateral ventricles of the brain.
+X-ray images of the ventricular system within the brain were obtained by injection of filtered air directly into one or both lateral ventricles.
 Dandy also observed that air introduced into the subarachnoid space via lumbar spinal puncture could enter the cerebral ventricles and also demonstrate the cerebrospinal fluid compartments around the base of the brain and over its surface.
-This technique was called pneumoencephalography.
+This technique was later called pneumoencephalography.

 In 1927, Egas Moniz introduced cerebral angiography, whereby both normal and abnormal blood vessels in and around the brain could be visualized with great precision.

-In the early 1970s, Allan McLeod Cormack and Godfrey Newbold Hounsfield introduced computerized axial tomography (CAT or CT scanning), and ever more detailed anatomic images of the brain became available for diagnostic and research purposes.
+In the early 1970s, Allan McLeod Cormack and Godfrey Newbold Hounsfield introduced computerized axial tomography (CAT scanning) now known as computed tomography (CT scanning), and ever more detailed anatomic images of the brain became available for diagnostic and research purposes.
 Cormack and Hounsfield won the 1979 Nobel Prize for Physiology or Medicine for their work.
-Soon after the introduction of CAT in the early 1980s, the development of radioligands allowed single-photon emission computed tomography (SPECT) and positron emission tomography (PET) of the brain.
+Soon after the introduction of CAT in the early 1980s, the development of radioligands allowed single-photon emission computed tomography (SPECT) and positron emission tomography (PET scan)s of the brain.